sarahzu/DS-for-SE-2018-Seminar/code_review/Worksheet_code_review_paper_2.md

 Human factors: This metric measures the developers code ownership as well as his/her expertise in respect to a period of time.

 Log transformation: Can only be used on natural numbers.
 This transformation takes a value x and processes it in the following formula: log(x + 1).
-Similarly a Logit Transformation uses the formula log(x / 1 - x).
+Similarly a Logit Transformation uses the following formula: log(x / 1 - x).

-Variance Inflation Factor: correlation measure, where a value of 1 means no correlation and a value greater than 1 means that collinearity exists.
+Variance Inflation Factor: Correlation measure, where a value of 1 means no correlation and a value greater than 1 means that collinearity exists.

 Predicted Defect Count: Number of defects the model estimated to be within the component.

 Concrete Predicted Defect Count: Predicted Defect Count except that the value cannot be zero.

-Code review coverage metrics: proportion of reviews changes in the past and proportion of reviewed churns in the past.
+Code review coverage metrics: proportion of reviewed changes in the past and proportion of reviewed churns in the past.

 Participation metrics: proportion of changes only approved by the author himself, proportion of hastily code reviews and the proportion of non-discussed changes to a component.

 6. What are the **limitations** of using this methodology on the results?

-The criteria for the used systems were very strict, therefore only three open source systems were used for their study, so the study is not enough representative.
+The criteria for the used systems were very strict, therefore only three open source systems were used for their study, so the study is not sufficiently representative for general open source software in our point of view.
 Furthermore, the systems they analysed where large, successful and rapidly-evolving open source systems.
 Small and not very successful projects are not represented.
 One could argue, that the shown effects and relationships only appear, because the systems are very big and successful.

 The models are build with the assumption that every post release has the same weight, however, in real life it is mostly the case that some post-release defects are more severe than other defects.
 So it is not clear if the defects used in the study were only relatively small defects or major ones.
 Depending on the usage of the findings of the paper, this piece of information is very important.